KuramaStone/InfiniteDungeons-Cobblemon/README.md

 # Dungeon Minigame Mod

-This mod adds a configurable dungeon-based minigame to Minecraft.
-Players form teams, enter temporary dungeon instances, fight through challenges, and face a customizable boss Pokémon.
-The system is built around flexible configuration and strong safety controls for multiplayer servers.
+This mod adds a highly configurable experience that allows players to enter procedural dungeons from Roguelike Dungeons.
+These dungeons have customizable loot, boss pokemon, and teams.
+Players can enter dungeons in groups or solo.
+Dungeon difficulty is extremely flexible and offers formula support with variables.

 ---